Are you Interested in an Acupuncture Career?

 Acupuncture and Massage College was founded in 1983 as the first accredited acupuncture school in Florida.
 For more than 30 years, we have remained committed to spreading awareness about the holistic benefits of acupuncture and Oriental Medicine as a natural and effective system of healing through our academic programs and community clinic.

 We offer an Oriental Medicine program that confers two degrees: A Bachelor of Arts in Health Sciences and a Master's of Oriental Medicine.
-Our program is nationally accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+Our program is institutionally-accredited by the Accrediting Commission of Career Schools and Colleges (ACCSC) and the Master of Oriental Medicine program is programmatically-accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
 The program is designed to introduce students to acupuncture and Oriental Medicine, and to familiarize them with working in a clinical setting as acupuncturists.

 Successfully completing the Oriental Medicine program prepares and qualifies our graduates to sit for the National Certification Commission for Acupuncture and Oriental Medicine Board Examination (NCCAOM), which is required by the State of Florida Board of Acupuncture for legal employment as an Acupuncture Physician in Florida.